KevenCampos/FastDiscordJS/readme.md

 Autoload and Intents are optional.
 If no Intent is provided, all intents will be sent to discord.

 Autoload is a list of folder paths that will be automatically imported by the system, without the need to use import or require, facilitating the workflow with discord

-This is just a little of our project, to see more details visit our [documentation](https://camposcodes.gitbook.io/easediscordjs)

 ## Creating a Slash Commands
 ```js